small log burner installed in a garden room office 3

 The hearth needs to be secured on some pads of carpet, adhesive or sand or a stiff mortar.
 Once the hearth has been positioned the stove can be positioned and the centre point for the flue found by using a plumb line or spirit level.

-Attach the shielding using the heat proof adhesive and a couple of screws to hold it in position until the adhesive cures.
+If you are installing shielding to your walls, attach it using the heat proof adhesive and a couple of screws to hold it in position until the adhesive cures.

 Here is a guide to the typical shielding that will be required.